metouitude/target-scraping-scrapy/README.md

 Python code for scraping a product from e-commerce website target.com ☁️

 ## How to run the code
+1. Install all dependencides via this command : pip3 install requirements.txt
-1. First cd into scrapy folder which is : /target-scraping-scrapy/target_scrap/target_scrap
+2. Then cd into scrapy folder which is : /target-scraping-scrapy/target_scrap/target_scrap
-2. Launch & export scrapper into csv (or whatever you want) with this command : scrapy crawl dronesspider -o name.csv
+3. Launch & export scrapper into csv (or whatever you want) with this command : scrapy crawl dronesspider -o name.csv
-3. Just open the output
+4. Just open the output
 ️️
 ## Notes
 1. You can of course reach out to me in case there is any kind of problem 📢 ️️ mohamedmetoui2@gmail.com